ibm-cloud-docs/databases-for-redis/howto-resources-scaling.md

 {: #resources-hosting-determine-cli}
 {: cli}

 Use the following command to review the value of the `hostflavor` attribute.
-This will be null if the database is on a deprecated hosting model (not Shared or Isolated Compute).
+This is null if the database is on a deprecated hosting model (not Shared or Isolated Compute).

 ```sh
 ibmcloud cdb groups <deployment_id> --json